KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Deprecated: Found `require("request")` in file `bring-profile.js`: Replace it with built-in fetch.
 4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Bubi by balassy](https://github.com/balassy/MMM-Bubi)

 1. Typo: Found `Magic Mirror` in file `MMM-Bubi.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `XMLHttpRequest` in file `MMM-Bubi.js`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Buienradar by StefanNienhuis](https://github.com/StefanNienhuis/MMM-Buienradar)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Buienradar.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Buller by da4throux](https://github.com/da4throux/MMM-Buller)